When Your Mind Won’t Slow Down (A Gentle Look at Anxiety Through TCM)

-You know that feeling.
-You’re finally sitting down at the end of the day, maybe even lying in bed, and instead of settling… your mind speeds up.
+You finally sit down at the end of the day, maybe you’re in bed, ready to rest, and instead of settling, your mind picks up speed.

 You replay conversations.